nngarciaacevedo/ReduceSynthesisLogs/README.md

 # ReduceSynthesisLogs

 This repository contains the necessary set up environment and script to be able to parse a synthesis output log file and remove a set of warnings that are deemed "okay."
-Currently, there is an example of the warning list and log that is valid for running.
+Currently, there is an example of the warning list available for reference.

 # Provided Environment consists of:
   1. Python script